ObjectDB Database Search

 Hi, thanks very much for your helpful software.
 The problem is the storage of collection or map types is not stable, we lost them sometimes after JVM restarted.
 Eager fetch is properly set ... ; @ElementCollection(fetch=FetchType.
 EAGER ) private List members = new ArrayList ();

-JPA Enum Constant in javax.persistence.FetchType EAGER Defines that data must be eagerly fetched.
+JPA Enum Constant in jakarta.persistence.FetchType EAGER Data must be eagerly fetched.
 Since: JPA 1.0

 Is there a way to set EAGER fetch on all "ToMany" collection relationships